 Again, this could mean that a civil same-sex ‘marriage’ is celebrated in church without breaching doctrine because the civil marriage is not regarded as holy matrimony.

 There are a number of areas that need clarification here and that leave the door open for significant changes to the church’s practice.
 Whilst upholding the church’s teaching in name, if holy matrimony is redefined so that a civil same-sex ‘marriage’ is not regarded as a breach of the church’s teaching then in effect the church’s teaching has been changed.

 General Synod to Discuss

-General Synod will discuss this report when they meet in February.
+General Synod will discuss this report when it meets in February.

-Andrea Williams, Chief Executive of Christian Concern said:
+Andrea Williams, Chief Executive of Christian Concern, and a member of General Synod said:

 “I am pleased that the Bishops have clearly upheld the teaching of the church that marriage is the lifelong union of one man and one woman, and that sexual relations are properly conducted within heterosexual marriage.”

 “The Bishops urgently need to clarify what is meant by affirming homosexual unions and what is not meant.
 There should be no room for a change of doctrine by redefining holy matrimony so that it bears no relation to civil same-sex ‘marriage’.
 How clergy who contravene church guidance should be disciplined also needs clarification.
 What do the Bishops mean by pastoral provision and shaping of prayers for those entering same-sex unions?”

 “It is time for the Bishops to uphold the Church’s teaching, not only in words, but also in practice.
 There should be no double-standards.
 Clergy who openly and defiantly live and teach in contravention of the Church’s doctrine should be disciplined.”